Home Guides and Articles

 There are two types of direct vent piping systems:

-• Coaxial pipe — Consisting of a pipe-within-a-pipe configuration, a coaxial system utilizes a smaller inner pipe that is fixed inside a larger outer pipe.
-The inner pipe, separated from the outer pipe by spacers, vents and removes all combustion by-products and exhaust out of the appliance and out of the home.
-The space between the two pipes brings in fresh air from outside into the appliance for combustion.
-Coaxial pipe may be rigid or flexible.
+• Coaxial pipe — In a pipe-within-a-pipe configuration, a coaxial system utilizes a smaller inner pipe fixed inside a larger outer pipe.
+Spacers and vents separate the inner pipe from the outer pipe, which removes all combustion by-products and exhaust from the appliance and home.
+The space between the two pipes brings fresh air from outside into the appliance for combustion.
+Coaxial pipe may be rigid or flexible..

 • Chimney Pipe Buying Guide